companieshouse/chl-tuxedo-stack/roles/deploy/README.md

 applications/heritage-<environment-name>-eu-west-2/tuxedo/database/<database-reference>
 ```

+Where `<environment-name>` is the actual name of the environment the configuration relates to and `<database-reference>` matches the `required_databases` list item name.

-The configuration is expected to take the form of a JSON object with the following parameters:
+The configuration is expected to be a JSON object with the following parameters:

 | Name                    | Default | Description                                                                               |
 |-------------------------|---------|-------------------------------------------------------------------------------------------|